JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Unplanned pause behaviour

 An unplanned rest/pause is essentially ignored.
-Time continues, but no specific actions are detected.
+Time continues, but almost no specific flags are set.

 #### Entering an unplanned rest